 - Educate on the physics that affect car handling, and how to use the physics to advantage

 - Significantly improve participants’ ability to control a vehicle in all weather conditions, both in normal driving and in emergency situations

 Drivers find the exercises both fun and tough—they’re designed to teach drivers how both they and their car react in various conditions.

-The exercises are both fun and tough.
-For example, imagine the challenge of blasting down the course and then braking hard enough, and at the right time, to stop in a space no larger than the average garage.
+Imagine the challenge of blasting down the course and then braking hard enough, and at the right time, to stop in a space no larger than the average garage.
 Or, imagine driving through the slalom course, weaving through cones feeling the car swaying as the weight shifts side to side.
 The trying it again on a wet course to learn what changes.